menu_open

 Selenium

 Besides iron and zinc, selenium also has a positive effect on our hair condition.
 Above all, it functions as a protective shield.
 With all its strength, it keeps oxidative stressors such as chemicals and UV rays away from our scalp.
-Naturally, our scalp is healthier the less oxidative stress it is exposed to.
-Selenium has long been considered an insider's tip for brittle hair.

 Lucky for us, this micronutrient is not hard to find.
 It is found in meat and fish as well as in eggs and mushrooms.
 The same applies to lentils, asparagus and nuts.
 We even find it in cabbage and onion vegetables.